mdn/content/files/en-us/web/api/gpudevice/requestdevice/index.md

 - `descriptor` {{optional_inline}}
   - : An object containing the following properties:
     - `defaultQueue` {{optional_inline}}
-      - : An object that provides information for the device's default {{domxref("GPUQueue")}} (as returned by {{domxref("GPUDevice.queue")}}).
-This object has a single property — `label` — which provides the default queue with a {{domxref("GPUQueue.label", "label")}} value.
-If no value is provided, this defaults to an empty object, and the default queue's label will be an empty string.
+      - : An object that describes the default {{domxref("GPUQueue")}} for the device.
+This defaults to an empty object if no value is provided.
     - `label` {{optional_inline}}
       - : A string providing an identifying label that can be used to identify the object, for example in {{domxref("GPUError")}} messages or console warnings.
     - `requiredFeatures` {{optional_inline}}